railsuser2014/openobject-doc-book-en/source/book/1/1_3_Real_Case/1_3_Real_Case_testing_wf.rst

 Finally click  *Approved by Supplier*  to indicate the supplier's acknowledgment of the order.
 The order becomes \ ``Approved``\  .
 If you click the  *Purchase Shippings*  tab you'll see the  *Picking List*  that has been created ready for your Goods In department to use.

-.. tip::   **Attention**  *Visibility of a window*
+.. tip:: Visibility of a window

-	Sometimes a child window, such as the Purchase Order Line window, loses focus and disappears behind the main window.
+	Sometimes a child window in the GTK client, such as the Purchase Order Line window, loses focus and disappears behind the main window.
 	If a window doesn't open as you expect, check that it's not hiding behind the main window: do this by minimizing the main window to your task bar.

 Receiving Goods
 -----------------